AguLeon/rob6323_go2_project/report_draft.md

 ## Project Overview

 This report documents our work developing a locomotion policy for the Unitree Go2 quadruped robot using reinforcement learning.
-We started with the Isaac Lab tutorial baseline and experimented with reward tuning, penalty balancing, and domain randomization.
+We started with the Isaac Lab tutorial baseline and experimented with reward tuning, penalty balancing, domain randomization, and joint friction modeling.
 The goal is to eventually transfer the trained policy to the physical robot.

+---

-## Initial Implementation: Following the Tutorial
+## Part 1: Following the Tutorial

 We started by implementing the Isaac Lab quadruped locomotion tutorial.
 Key components: